 As an additional layer of security, in the event of an issue with the server your project is currently running on, cloud server hosting allows the data to be moved or replicated into another environment quickly and easily.
 This is ideal for continuity of service, as well as data security.

-You’ll be stocked with private networks and firewalls as your first line of defence for your server against cyber attacks, and if the worst does happen, you can test and restore them with snapshots, images and clones on ISO 27001 certified data centres.
+You’ll be stocked with private networks and firewalls as your first line of defence for your server against cyber attacks, and if the worst does happen, you can test and restore them with snapshots, images and clones on ISO 27001-certified data centres.

 7. Increased reliability

-Multi–tier architecture allows for separate presentation, application and data layers that offer improved reliability, as well as unmetered bandwidth.
+The cloud’s multi-tier architecture allows for separate presentation, application and data layers that offer improved reliability, as well as unmetered bandwidth.
 So you can send as much data to your visitors as needed, without any compromises on performance – and without any extra fees!

 8. Easy set-up